resource-disaggregation/blk-switch/README.md

    - xxx.xxx.xxx.xxx: Target IP address
    - protocol name: "tcp", "i10", etc.

 Or, you can use our script for a quick setup (both i10 and nvme-tcp with null-blk devices):

    ```
    cd ~
    cd blk-switch/scripts/
    ./target_null
    ```
+   Edit the "target_null" script to modify the null-blk parameter and target IP address.

 ### Host configuration